asfistonlavie/TEFLoN2/docs/getting_started/steps_of_TEFLoN2.rst

 Preparation annotation - With TEs annotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use TEs annotation of reference, TEFLoN2 will use teflon_prep_annoation.
+If you use annotation of the TE insertions known to be present in the reference, TEFLoN2 will use teflon_prep_annotation.

-You should place your files as follows:
+You should organize your files as follows:

 .. code-block:: none